 Preprocessing generates thousands of files, many of which are of little or no use.
-Therefore, HCP releases a subset of files that are likely to be of general use to investigators.
+Therefore, in the preprocessed dataset package for each subject HCP releases a subset of files that are likely to be of general use to investigators.
 A list of file names in each directory and subdirectory is provided in Appendix 3B.